 According to CSU, Necrotic Ring Spot is the most common lawn problem in Colorado.
 It affects more severely, hardened and poorly drained soil, and that is why aeration helps lawns affected by NRS.
 We recommend if your lawn has NRS to aerate both in the spring and the fall.

 Cutting out dead patches and replacing with new sod isn’t recommended since this perennial soil-based fungus affects Kentucky Bluegrass.
 If you are installing “new” Kentucky Bluegrass sod, NRS will return since it is soil based.
-It is better to do a fall aeration and overseed with a Ryegrass and Fescue Blend since these grasses blend well with Kentucky Bluegrass and are NRS resistant.
+It is better to do a fall aeration and overseed with grasses resistant to NRS such as fescues.

 Since it is a fungus, overwatering does not help NRS but makes it worse.
 Water deeply and less often.
 Talk to us about how to set your sprinklers for each season, since adjustments need to be made.
 Spring, Summer and Fall timing of watering should be different.

 Mowing sporadically and inconsistently stresses a lawn out.
 Mowing too short is also stressful to the grass plants.
 When grass is stressed it is more susceptible to flareups of lawn diseases such as Necrotic Ring Spot.